ACCME Guidelines for Compliance

 You may be required to edit your submission if it is found to be noncompliant with these standards:

-- ACCME and HIPPA Compliance - All individual identifiable health information regarding a client or patient must be sufficiently edited or modified to ensure HIPPA compliance.
+- ACCME and HIPAA Compliance - All individual identifiable health information regarding a client or patient must be sufficiently edited or modified to ensure HIPAA compliance.

 - Standard 1: Ensure Content is Valid

 - Presentations must give a balanced view of therapeutic options.
 All recommendations for patient care must be based on current science, evidence, and clinical reasoning.

 - New and evolving topics must be clearly identified in the presentation slides.